bunnyshellosi/go-sdk/docs/EnvironmentCollection.md

 HasProject returns a boolean if a field has been set.

+### GetKubernetesIntegration

+`func (o *EnvironmentCollection) GetKubernetesIntegration() string`

+GetKubernetesIntegration returns the KubernetesIntegration field if non-nil, zero value otherwise.

+### GetKubernetesIntegrationOk

+`func (o *EnvironmentCollection) GetKubernetesIntegrationOk() (*string, bool)`

+GetKubernetesIntegrationOk returns a tuple with the KubernetesIntegration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKubernetesIntegration

+`func (o *EnvironmentCollection) SetKubernetesIntegration(v string)`

+SetKubernetesIntegration sets KubernetesIntegration field to given value.

+### HasKubernetesIntegration

+`func (o *EnvironmentCollection) HasKubernetesIntegration() bool`

+HasKubernetesIntegration returns a boolean if a field has been set.

+### SetKubernetesIntegrationNil

+`func (o *EnvironmentCollection) SetKubernetesIntegrationNil(b bool)`

+ SetKubernetesIntegrationNil sets the value for KubernetesIntegration to be an explicit nil

+### UnsetKubernetesIntegration
+`func (o *EnvironmentCollection) UnsetKubernetesIntegration()`

+UnsetKubernetesIntegration ensures that no value is present for KubernetesIntegration, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)